 Marinade and Rub

-These simple tips on outdoor barbecue should help you get the grills going on a summer afternoon.
+These simple outdoor barbecue tips should help you get the grills going on a summer afternoon.
+Can’t you just taste it now?

 Do you have any barbecue tips to add?
-What works best for you?
+What works best for you and your spouse?